EdoFro/Freepane_Hierarchy-Swap/ReadMe.md

     2. select a node in the baseNode or in the FieldsNode branches
     3. Apply the swap command

 - **re-initalization**
-if you want to change the grouping and / or the sorting criteria, jus select the FieldsNode and apply the initalizeFieldsNode command again
+   if you want to change the grouping and / or the sorting criteria, just select the FieldsNode and apply the initalizeFieldsNode command again

 ## This AddOn is still beta